calwoodford/anki_decks/software_testing/software_testing.md

 Question 1.

 What is a unit test?
+(1)

 <details><summary><b>Answer</b></summary>
 <p>

-A unit test is a type of software testing where individual components or functions of a program are tested in isolation to ensure they work correctly.
+A test that checks individual parts of a program.

 </p>
 </details>